ENG-RAYSONSIMON/eng-raysonsimon/README.md

 💻 **Full Stack Developer | MERN**
 🚀 Currently working at **Tanzanite Skills Academy** as a Full Stack Developer
-🎓 Bachelor’s in Computer Science
+🎓 Bachelor of Science in Computer Science  BSc.
+CS

 ---